Amanuel3065/Prompt_for_jobDescription/README.md

 ---

-* <mark> This projects aims to provide custom FastAPIs with two ends.
+* <mark> This projects aims to provide a custom API with two ends.
 One of the ends gives scores to news and the other extracts features from job descriptions using prompts.
 It utilizes Co:here NLP toolkit which provides LLM. </mark>

 ---